Globalization indices showing how countries participate in global interactions

 The main objectives of NDB operations are:

-- Fostering development of member countries (which are the BRICS countries)
+- Fostering the development of member countries (which are the BRICS countries)

 - Supporting economic growth- The bank aims at supporting public and private businesses through loans, guarantees, equity participation as well as other financial instruments.

-- Promoting competitiveness and facilitating job creation- Through funding of projects employment will be created for locals in which the projects are located in.
+- Promoting competitiveness and facilitating job creation- Through the funding of projects employment will be created for locals in which the projects are located.

-- promoting sustainable development which are consistent with the purposes and principles of the United Nations in the socio-economic field.
+- promoting sustainable development which is consistent with the purposes and principles of the United Nations in the socio-economic field.

 - The NDB has been criticized for not being transparent.